 Side Effects and Precautions

 Lightboxes are generally safe.
-It is important not to stare directly into them as this can strain and even damage your eyes.
-Let your doctor know if you have any eye diseases.
+Don’t stare directly into them as this can strain and even damage your eyes.
+Let your provider know if you have any eye diseases.
 The most common side effect of the lightbox is headache.
-People with bipolar depression may develop manic symptoms with the lightbox (irritability, extreme happiness, high energy, talkativeness, racing thoughts, insomnia); call your doctor if these occur.
+People with bipolar depression may develop manic symptoms with the lightbox (irritability, extreme happiness, high energy, talkativeness, racing thoughts, insomnia); contact your provider if these occur.